BioData-PT/BiodataCrashCourse/Biodata.ptCrashCourses.md

 <br>

-*Question*: **There is any difference between the absolute number and relative/percentage number of unique sequence across samples regarding the increasing/decreasing pattern?**
+*Question*: **Regarding the number of unique sequences that you obtained for each sample, can you compare the no. of unique sequences between samples using absolute abundance?**

 ><p><font size=2>Tip: try to reuse some of the R code that we use before such as the R objects: <code>uniqDerepFwd</code>, <code>totalDerep</code>, <code>uniqDerepRev</code> (this will be useful to calculate the percentage).</font></p>